kcjengr/qtpyvcp/docs/source/quick_start.rst

 dialog from which you can select one of the example VCPs.
 Chose one and click "Launch VCP".

+**Notes**

-This installation method is tested to work on Debian 9 (Stretch), it will probably work on other distros as well.
-If you intend to make your own VCPs or contribute to QtPyVCP you will need to set up a development environment.
+This installation method is tested to work on Debian 9 (Stretch), it should work on other distros as well.
+If you intend to make your own VCPs or contribute to QtPyVCP you will need to set up a :doc:`development install <installation>`.

 ..
 Note::

-    You should un-install using ``sudo pip uninstall qtpyvcp`` before using one of the other installation methods to avoid conflicts.
+    You should un-install using ``pip uninstall qtpyvcp`` before using one of the other installation methods to avoid conflicts.